OctopusZ/GG75-firmware/README.md

+# GG75 ONLY

+Due to hardware changes, this Git branch only supports GG75 keyboards

 # QMK

-with wireless support in a single chip.
+with support in a single chip.

 ## Overview

-This is a porting of QMK keyboard firmware for CH58x series, currently support CH582.
+This is a porting of QMK keyboard firmware （VIAL） for CH58x series, currently support CH582.

 ## Directory Structure